StakeholdersBridge: A MindSport for All (BAMSA)

 BAMSA’s remit extends beyond the world of academia.
 The BAMSA network is an inclusive forum of research associates, practitioners (players, teachers, organisers) and policymakers from all over the world.
 Many of those involved are specialists in their own fields who contribute to the network their insights, experience and expertise.
 The BAMSA team have hosted two international online conferences.
 The first, Bridging Academia, Policy and Practice, was attended by over 500 delegates from 62 countries.
 The second was co-organised with RealBridge: Teacher and Coach Conference.
 BAMSA is an outward-looking project that values collaboration, communication and impact.

-BAMSA has collaborated with bridge organisations for various studies: Bridging Minds (with the World Bridge Federation), Bridging Covid (with the Scottish Bridge Union), Bridging Wellbeing (with English Bridge Education and Development), and Bridging Schools (with the American Contract Bridge League Educational Foundation and the Norwegian Bridge Federation).
+BAMSA has collaborated with bridge organisations for various studies: Bridging Minds (with the World Bridge Federation and the European Bridge League), Bridging Covid (with the Scottish Bridge Union), Bridging Wellbeing (with English Bridge Education and Development), and Bridging Schools (with the American Contract Bridge League Educational Foundation and the Norwegian Bridge Federation).

 Thanks to BAMSA Funders